 The question is asked by students and parents alike.
 When I first started out as a teacher, I would respond with phrases like, "it depends on how much time you dedicate to practicing" or, "about six months to a year or two" to give them a benchmark of basic ability.
-It takes an average of 7-10 years of dedicated study to master the instrument.
+It takes an average of at least 7-10+ years of dedicated study to have a sense of self mastery of the instrument.
 The amount of time is vague at best and it depends on many factors like the number of hours of dedicated practice, the student's motivation to play, the quality of instrument they have (whether it's easy or hard to play), and the learning pace for that individual.

 The classical guitar is one of the most beautiful instruments to play yet requires a focused dedication to master.
 Results can take longer to appear for classical guitarists than say for someone who wants to play songs by Billie Eilish or AC/DC.
 As fun as those songs can be to play, they don't necessarily activate the artistry within your soul like the classical guitar does.